Bosnia and Herzegovina - YES Abroad (en-US)

 Bosnia and Herzegovina, often called Bosnia for short, is a country in Southeastern Europe on the Balkan Peninsula.
 Bordered by Croatia, Serbia, and Montenegro, Bosnia and Herzegovina is nearly landlocked, except for a 16 mile stretch of coastline along the Adriatic Sea.
 The central and southern interior parts of the country are mountainous, while the northwest of the country is moderately hilly, and the northeast is predominantly flatland.
 The majority of the country has a moderate continental climate, with hot summers and cold, snowy winters.

-YES Abroad students in Bosnia and Herzegovina will spend their academic year in either Sarajevo or Banja Luka.
+YES Abroad students in Bosnia and Herzegovina will spend their academic year in Sarajevo.
 With a population of approximately 300,000 people, Sarajevo is the capital city of Bosnia and Herzegovina, as well as the largest city in the country.
 Often called the "Jerusalem of Europe" or the "Jerusalem of the Balkans," Sarajevo is famous for its tradition of religious diversity.
 Adherents of Islam, Orthodox Christianity, Catholicism, and Judaism have coexisted here for centuries.

-Both host communities are considered urban, and while many host families own a car, the most common forms of transportation include buses, trams, taxis, and walking.
+The host community is considered urban.
+Some families may own a car, but the most common forms of transportation include buses, trams, taxis, and walking.
 Participants may commute anywhere between 10 and 60 minutes each way by public transportation to their host schools or American Councils’ office.

 Bosnia and Herzegovina is home to three major ethnic groups or so-called "constituent peoples," a term unique to Bosnia and Herzegovina.
 Bosniaks (Muslim) are the largest group of the three, with Serbs (Orthodox Christian) second, and Croats (Catholic) third.
 However, traditional religious identifications do not always match up with current religious practices, and citizens are increasingly separating their ethnic identity from their religious beliefs.
 Regardless of ethnicity, a citizen of Bosnia and Herzegovina is usually referred to in English as Bosnian.